8 ways to be more professional at work

-Professionalism at work is essential, particularly if you want to progress in your career and climb that corporate ladder, be taken seriously, and have your boss think you are an asset to the company.
+Professionalism at work is essential, particularly if you want to be taken seriously, have your boss think you are an asset to the company and climb the corporate ladder.

 However, what does the term 'professionalism' mean exactly?
 Is it enough to simply turn up for work on time, do the hours we are paid to do, and generally do a good enough job?

 Or, is there a lot more expected of us if we are to be viewed as being professional at work?

 Top tips on how you can be more professional at work:

 - Read your company policies, handbook and rules - There are a range of documents covering professional conduct at work (e.g. a company handbook, an ethics code, induction pack, disciplinary and grievance procedures).
 They will clarify your company's expectations of you, explain what behaviour is and isn't acceptable, and what will happen if you break the rules.

 - Pay attention to 3 key areas - How you look, what you say and what you do.
 Comply with your firm's dress code, professional codes of conduct and its code of ethics.

 - Become an asset to the people you work with - Pay attention in your department meetings and on top of company information by reading company memos.
 Colleagues will start to recognise you as an asset and respect your professional approach.

 - Treat others with courtesy and respect - Be aware that your language and behaviour reflects on your company as a whole, for good or for bad - so, be supportive of colleagues, listen to what they have to say, and avoid using profanities, offensive, or discriminatory language.